What we do

 - Get involved Donate

-As New Zealanders start to breathe a sigh of relief at the departing back of Covid-19, it’s time to look outward, to the children, families and communities most vulnerable in the world.
+As Kiwis start to breathe a sigh of relief at the departing back of COVID-19, it’s time to look outward - to the children, families and communities most vulnerable around the world.

 For them, the fight has just begun.